AllenZou/staruml-ddl/README.md

 Features
 ----------
-1. mysql table comment
+1. mysql DDL + table comment
-2. mysql column comment
+2. mysql DDL + column comment

 How to use
 ----------